Unlocking the Science :

 Berberine-containing natural-medicine with boiled peanut-OIT induces sustained peanut-tolerance associated with distinct microbiota signature

-Key points: OIT that includes berberine and dong quai could improve peanut tolerance with more lasting results.
+OIT that includes berberine and dong quai could improve peanut tolerance with more lasting results

 Immunity and Allergies